-Let’s break it down, understand its causes, symptoms, and treatment, and debunk some common myths surrounding this condition.
+We need to deconstruct it, learn its causes, symptoms, and treatment, and bust some of the myths people have about this condition.

 Understanding the Basics